mantidproject/mantid/docs/source/interfaces/muon_fitting_tab.rst

 **Value** This lists the initial guesses for variables within fitting functions.
 Variables can be fixed for a given fit from the edit paramiter values dialog box (the ellipsis to the right of the value box).

-**Global** If we are performing a simultaneous fit variables can be made identical for each fit by checking this box.
+**Global** If we are performing a simultaneous fit, parameters for each workspace in the fit can be tied by checking this box.

 Fit properties browser
 ^^^^^^^^^^^^^^^^^^^^^^